Kamisia/task-manager-app/README.md

 3. Deleting a Task:

-- Each task on the list is displayed with a "check" button.
+- Each task on the list is displayed with a Checkmark button.
 Click this button to remove the task from the list.

 ## Technologies